Restricted Movements FAQ

 Before departing your home country all students coming to Ireland from overseas, regardless of country of origin/departure are required to complete a daily symptom check for COVID-19 for each day of the 14 days up to and including their date of departure.
 The Pre-departure On-line COVID 19 Symptom Tracker for students coming to Ireland from overseas can be accessed here.
 You MUST delay your departure to Ireland until you are at least 14 days free of symptoms or after your diagnosis of COVID 19.

-POST- ARRIVAL SYMPTOM TRACKER FOR STUDENTS COMING TO IRELAND FROM COUNTRIES NOT ON IRELAND'S GREEN LIST:
+POST- ARRIVAL SYMPTOM TRACKER FOR STUDENTS COMING TO IRELAND:

-Students arriving in Ireland from overseas from a country that is NOT on Ireland's Green List are required to Restrict their Movements for 14 days commening on their day of arrival.
-Students who are restricting their movements are also required to to complete a daily symptom check for COVID-19 for each day for 14 days commending on their day of arrival.
+Students who are restricting their movements or in self-isoaltion are also required to to complete a daily symptom check for COVID-19 for each day for 14 days commending on their day of arrival.

 The Post-Arrival Restricted Movements COVID-19 Symptom Tracker can be accessed here